kwanchmn/kwanchmn/README.md

-- 👋 Hi, I’m Chin Man KWAN
+- 👋 Hi, I’m Chin Man KWAN or Baldur
 - 👀 I've studied international relations and political science for five years but I discovered my interest in data science during the second year of my master's programme
 - 📫 How to reach me:
-  - email: kwanchmn@gmail.com
+  - email: kwanchmn[at]gmail.com
   - linkedin: https://www.linkedin.com/in/kwancm/
 - Natural languages that I know:
   * Native in Cantonese